Tom Steyer may launch 2020 presidential campaign this week: reports

 California liberal billionaire Tom Steyer is reconsidering running for president in 2020 despite declining to enter the crowded race of Dems vying for the White House months ago, reports said.

-Steyer, an environmentalist who's spent billions in ad dollars and other efforts to urge the impeachment of President Trump, told staffers last week he plans formally launch his 2020 campaign Tuesday, three people familiar with his plans told Politico.
+Steyer, an environmentalist who's spent billions in ad dollars and other efforts to urge the impeachment of President Trump, told staffers last week he plans to formally launch his 2020 campaign Tuesday, three people familiar with his plans told Politico.
 Steyer would become the twenty-sixth Democrat competing for the party’s nomination to take on Trump.

 LIBERAL BILLIONAIRE TOM STEYER SCOLDS DEMS FOR NOT IMPEACHING TRUMP IN SCATHING AD